 6. Condition and moisturize.

 - This part is key.
+Water is the only thing that can add moisture to your hair.
+Make sure you add water before layering products on your hair.
 Moisture is the best thing you can do for your hair.
 When your hair is moisturized and conditioned well, less breakage occurs and dryness is not a factor.
 Make sure you find a good deep conditioner and/or leave-in conditioner, and also a daily moisturizer or oil that you can use for styling purposes.
 Conditioning the hair properly helps restore moisture levels.

 7. Style your hair in Protective Hairstyles.